-We were fishing deep water structure.
+We were fishing deep water structures.
 The humps that were most productive topped out at about seventeen feet and were surrounded by water thirty feet deep.
 We got on the water about five in the afternoon, and our sonar revealed walleyes tight to the bottom on the deep edge of the hump.
 Mike said we would “probably catch a few in the deep water, but the best bite would come when the fish moved shallower and the sun was just above the tree line”.
 Mike was right.

 To fish the Puppet Minnow, we dropped it directly over the side of the boat and let it fall to the bottom on a tight line.
-If we were fishing thirty feet of water, we had thirty feet of line out, maybe thirty one.
+If we were fishing thirty feet of water, we had thirty feet of line out, maybe thirty-one.
 We were lifting and dropping the bait.
 Sometimes we’d rip it up pretty aggressively, other times we used a softer lift.
 We let the bait fall back to the bottom on a tight line.

 One of the keys was where our rod tip was.
 We let out enough line so that when the bait was on the bottom, our rod tip was at about the seven o’clock position.
 When the bait fell back to the bottom, the line went slack when the rod tip was at seven o’clock.
 If the line didn’t go slack, that meant we were in deeper water and had to let more line out.
 If the line went slack at nine o’clock we had moved shallower or a fish had eaten the bait.

 We saw a good number of walleyes on the sonar, and we caught a few, but the bite got much better when we saw the fish move a couple of feet off the bottom.
-The Raymarine Dragonfly unit that we were using did an outstanding job of revealing the fish, and it’s a great value.
+The Raymarine Dragonfly unit that we were using did an outstanding job of revealing the fish, and it’s of great value.

-To see all the most recent episodes of the Fishing the Midwest television series, new fishing related tips, and fishing articles from the past, go to fishingthemidwest.com.
-If you do Facebook, check us out for a variety of fishing related things.
+To see all the most recent episodes of the Fishing the Midwest television series, new fishing-related tips, and fishing articles from the past, go to fishingthemidwest.com.
+If you do Facebook, check us out for a variety of fishing-related things.